| | |

 There is sightseeing and entertainment to enjoy throughout the long weekend, and lots of cosy pubs, pavement cafés and fine restaurants to take refreshments in.

-GOOD FRIDAY (18th April) and EASTER MONDAY (21st April) are public holidays in Prague.
+GOOD FRIDAY (3rd April) and EASTER MONDAY (06th April) are public holidays in Prague.

-On Good Friday and Easter Monday, most sights and attractions are open, so there is plenty to see and do.
-Even if an attraction you wish to visit closes early, the famous squares, Charles Bridge and courtyards at Prague Castle, some of the most attractive features of Prague, are of course open to stroll around.
+Even if certain attractions do close, the famous squares, Charles Bridge and courtyards at Prague Castle, the most attractive features of Prague, are of course open to stroll around.
+The restaurants, pubs and cafés open normal hours.

 All sightseeing tours and river cruises run as normal.